 The cause is unknown but is associated with eczema and a history of allergies.
-The disorder is most common in children and adolescents, and is more noticable in children with dark skin.
+The disorder is most common in children and adolescents, and is more noticeable in children with dark skin.

 The patches do not tan, but may get red quickly in the sun.

 The doctor can usually diagnose the condition by looking at the skin.
 Tests, such as potassium hydroxide (KOH), may be done to rule out other skin problems.

 Symptoms are treated with moisturizers and mild topical steroid creams.
 The patches usually clear up, but may return.

 Pytiarisis alba usually goes away on its own with patches returning to normal pigment over time.